- (september 2011)

 Latin America, from Castro to Chavez.
 China also threatens peaceful democratic

 nations like Taiwan.
-And, finally, China has banned millions of websites,
+And, finally, China bans countless websites (at one point

 There is a fundamental difference between this new "evil empire" and